Students walking through forest

 Overview

-The Land and Water program runs from October through to Summer.
-Drop in events take place in September and from June to August.
-The Land and Water Program is an Indigenous land-based education program that brings together Indigenous, and other students, community members, knowledge holders, and elders to participate in immersive urban land-based experiences, as well as engaging online workshops and activities.
-This year’s programming explores Indigenous land-based knowledge systems from a seasonal lens.
-This program is a great opportunity for urban Indigenous youth and students, 2S/LGBTQ+ youth and students, UM students and others to learn about Indigenous peoples enduring relationships with land and place.
+The Land and Water program runs from October through May.
+Drop-in opportunities are offered from June to August.
+The Land and Water Program is an Indigenous land-based education program that brings together Indigenous students and youth, community members, knowledge carriers, and elders to participate in immersive urban land-based experiences, as well as engaging online discussions.
+This year’s programming explores Indigenous relationships with our waterways, including lakes, rivers and our relatives with fins.
+This program is a great opportunity for urban Indigenous youth and students, 2S/LGBTQ+ youth and students, and others to learn about Indigenous peoples enduring relationships with land and water.

 Participants will: